chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 	- Raya waves the stolen Scroll, "Don’t worry, I'm never stepping foot in Fang again.
 Fang is the last tribe I'd work with, and you're the last person from Fang I'd trust."
 - Raya continues, "Besides, I've already found Sisu."
 	- Sisu waves her human arm, “That's me, Sisudatu the *Dragon*!”
-	- Namaari arches a sarcastic eyebrow.
+	- Namaari arches a confused eyebrow.
 	- Sisu: “Raya, she says she's sorry.
 We should work with her!
 Then we can get the Gem artefact from Fang, then that's just two more to go!”
 - Namaari: "Raya… I don't know who is this crazy person you've convinced to be Sisu… but she's right.
 It looks like you're collecting all the five Gem artefacts, how do you expect to reassemble the Dragon Gem if you only have four?
 Unless…"
 	- "Don't worry about the Gem pieces, Namaari.
 Worry about the landslide…"